lbormann/darts-wled/README.md

 #### **-BSS / --board_stop_start**

-!!!
-Make sure your effect/preset/playlist has a configured duration (SEE -DU) !!!
 The app stops your board after thrown darts.
-When duration (-DU) past wled returns to idle - it will start the board again: Value '0.0' means no "stop-start" at all; values greater '0.0' declare how long the start should be delayed.
+When duration (-DU) pasts wled returns to idle and starts the board: Value '0.0' means no "stop-start" at all; values greater '0.0' declare how long the start should be delayed.
 For instance a value '0.3' delays the board-start for one third of second after wled switched back to idle.
 You can play around with that.
-In my tests '0.5' was an appropriate value.
+In my tests '0.4' was an appropriate value.

 #### **-BRI / --effect_brightness**